Professional Pest Control Services

 Bed bugs specifically regarding bedbug bites are suspected carriers of leprosy, oriental sore, Q-fever, and brucellosis but have never been implicated in the spread of disease to humans.
 After the development and use of modern insecticides, such as DDT, bed bug infestations had virtually disappeared.

 However, since 1995, pest management professionals have noticed an increase in bed bug related complaints and bed bug infestations.
 Dependable Exterminating is your Manhattan bed bug control expert.
-Our professional Bed Bug Exterminators offer bed bug control and bed bug prevention throughout Manhattan including the Financial District, the Lower East Side, Little Italy, China Town, East Village, Greenwich Village, Chelsea, Times Square, the Upper East Side, the Upper West Side and more.
+Our professional Bed Bug Exterminators offer bed bug control and bed bug prevention throughout Manhattan NY, including the Financial District, the Lower East Side, Little Italy, China Town, East Village, Greenwich Village NY, Chelsea, Times Square, the Upper East Side, the Upper West Side, Bronx NY, Westchester County NY, Rockland County NY, Brooklyn NY, Queens NY and more.

 Everything you need to know about